-Springs Charter School (hereto referred to as the School) is an independent study charter school operating as an LEA.
-Students enrolled in the School receive educational instruction in a variety of settings including but not limited to the home and student centers.
-Due to facility restrictions at some locations, not all student centers currently participate in the School's food service program.
+Springs Charter School (hereto referred to as the School) is an independent charter school operating as an LEA.
+Students enrolled in the School receive educational instruction in a variety of settings including but not limited to the home and school sites.